-Innovation is what’s driving today’s world.
-That’s why businesses are told to innovate or die.
-One area where innovation is really needed on our continent is the agriculture sector – and a lot of startups are trying in this regard.
-This week, the B&FT’s Inspiring Startups caught up with a young man whose passion for innovation made him ignore his father’s will for him to become a medical doctor and move into agriculture – a sector many youths despise.
+Innovation is what is driving today’s world.
+That is why businesses are told to innovate or die.
+One area where innovation is really needed on our continent is the agriculture sector and a lot of startups are trying in this regard.
+This week, the B&FT’s Inspiring Startups caught up with a young man whose passion for innovation made him ignore his father’s will for him to become a medical doctor to move into agriculture – a sector many youths despise.
 He has moved on to introduce a system of planting without soil.
-Read on as he shares his story with us.
+Read as he shares his story with us.

-After his national service, he got employment with an NGO that was into agriculture.
-It was through this job that he became interested in farming, so he rented a land at Sogakope and planted pepper on it.
+After his national service, he got employment with an NGO which was into agriculture.
+It was through this job that he became interested in farming, so he rented land in Sogakope and planted pepper on it.
 However, certain challenges he faced with the land made him start to think outside the box.
-And that is what brought about the whole idea of ‘soilless’ farming.
+And that is what brought the whole idea of ‘soilless’ farming.

-Cletus said while he was in university, one of his professors was piloting a similar project wherein he started planting with water solution and other materials such as sawdust and manure.
-So, with that exposure Cletus researched more on how he could improve the system.
-He got it right and started experimenting with his ideas in a backyard farm.
-Any plant can grow in the medium; and the technology uses less water than soil needs.
+Cletus said while he was in the university, one of his professors was piloting a similar project where he started planting with water solution and other materials such as sawdust and manure.
+So with that exposure, Cletus researched more on how he could improve on the system.
+He got it right and started experimenting his ideas in a backyard farm.
+Any plant can grow in the soil, and the technology uses less water than soil needs.
 Again, this technology cuts down the cropping cycle of plants by about half.
-The materials used for making the growing-medium are not made of chemicals, hence, making it perfect and healthy for organic farming.
+The materials used for making the soil are not made of chemicals, hence, making it perfect and healthy for organic farming.
 All products that come from this soilless technology are 100 percent safe.

-Currently, his enterprise offers to set up this system at homes, offices or anywhere convenient for clients.
-He also sets the system up for any farmer who wants to try this technology either on a small or large scale.
+Currently, his enterprise offers to set up this system at homes, offices, or anywhere convenient for clients.
+He also sets the system up for any farmer who wants to try this technology both on a small or large scale.

-Cletus’ vision is that this will become a widely-accepted concept, so that it will be embraced by all who want to do some kind of farming – be it backyard garden or large-scale farming.
-In the era of government’s Planting for Food and Jobs, he thinks this is the best system to push that agenda.
+Cletus’ vision is that this becomes a widely accepted concept so that all who want to do some kind of farming, be it backyard garden or large-scale farming.
+In the era of the government’s agenda of Planting for Food and Jobs, he thinks this is the best system to push that agenda.

 As usual, funding is among the challenges he is facing.
-His innovation requires modern and sophisticated machines to process the soilless material.
+His innovation requires modern and sophisticated machines to do the processing of the soilless material.

 Another challenge he is confronted with is getting people to accept the system as reliable and safe for planting.
 Some even have doubts as to whether the system functions properly.